juanfernandes/juanfernandes-uk/src/notes/weeknotes-15.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #15'
+title: "Weeknotes #15"
-description: >-
+description: "This weeknotes is late again due to having a weekend without being in front of a screen, most of it - my youngest child had been begging me to jump on the
-  This weeknotes is late again due to having a weekend without being in front of a screen, most of it - my youngest child had been begging me to jump on the Minecraft server so we could play together.
-This week was my last with DXW and DfE (only 2 days) and the rest of the week was spent working on my own website and on my freelance project.
+  Minecraft server so we could play together.
+This week was my last with DXW and DfE (only 2 days) and the rest of the week was spent working on my own website and on my freelance project."
 keywords:
   - freelance web designer
   - suffolk